 Teach your students how healthy habits can improve athletic performance.
 These habits include sleeping well and avoiding harmful substances.
 There are many examples in athletics to draw from, including the story of Olympic swimmer Michael Phelps.

 Promoting long-term athletic development in health and physical education will help both students and parents appreciate the many valuable connections between HPE and athletic development.
 A powerful message educators can convey to students is to “build good habits over time” in order to reach their athletic potential.

 - What Every Soccer Coach Needs to Know

 - Changing the Game Project

 - Physical Best: Physical Education for Lifelong Fitness and Health

-Lynn Pantuosco-Hensch, DPE, is an associate professor in the Movement Science Department at Westfield State University.
-She is an active member of SHAPE America and MAHPERD, as well as a licensed soccer coach with the United Soccer Coaches Association.
-Her current research is on long-term athletic development, youth sport specialization, and active classrooms.
-Lynn can be reached at email@example.com or https://www.lynnpantuosco-hensch.com.
-(She thanks Paula Leahy Welch for the editorial support.)
+Lynn Pantuosco-Hensch is an associate professor in the Movement Science Department at Westfield State University.
+She is also a licensed soccer coach with the United Soccer Coaches.
+Her current research focuses on long-term athletic development (LTAD) and youth sport specialization.
+Lynn can be reached at firstname.lastname@example.org or https://www.lynnpantuosco-hensch.com.
+(She thanks Paula Leahy Welch for her editorial support.)